PRTG Manual: Auto-Update

 In this case, click Check For Latest Update and Download.
 PRTG connects to the Paessler servers and downloads the setup file, regardless of the status of the update check.
 Then click Install Update [version number].

-To use this function, a direct internet connection is necessary on the PRTG core server system.
+To manually install an interim update, a direct internet connection is necessary on the PRTG core server system.

 When a New Version is Available